WHops/invs_remap/README.md

 ## Second Step

-2) Select the regions that have a mismatchrate of ~20% and for which mismatches cover at least 10%
+2) Select the regions that have a high mismatch rate and for which mismatched bps cover at least 10% of the total mismatches.

 ## Third Step

-3) Remove the overlapping SD regions
+3) Remove the overlapping SD and centromeric regions

 ## Fourth Step